sharanyavenkat25/Cloud_Computing/README.md

-## Cloud Computing Course UE17CS352 - Assignments and Final semester project
+## Cloud Computing Course *UE17CS352, PES University* - Assignments and Final semester project
 --------------------------------
 #### Contributions by,

-Sharanya Venkat
+Sharanya Venkat *PES1201700218*

-Mithali Shashidhar
+Mithali Shashidhar *PES1201700190*

-Aishwarya M A Ramanath
+Aishwarya M A Ramanath *PES1201700872*

 --------------------------------

 The following repository contains source code and other dependent files for
 - ASSIGNMENT 1
 - ASSIGNMENT 2
 - ASSIGNMENT 3
 - FINAL SEMESTER PROJECT
+done as a part of the course *Cloud-Computing, UE17CS352* in *Spring 2020, PES University*

 ### Connecting to the Instances
 -------------------------------